Where to eat in Sri Lanka: a FooDiva culinary travel guide

 GALLE FORT & TOWN CENTRE:

-• 39 Bistro at The Fort Printers: I first stayed at this converted 18th century mansion turned printing press for Christmas 2014, and returned six years later, to the day, for dinner.
+- 39 Bistro at The Fort Printers: I first stayed at this converted 18th century mansion turned printing press for Christmas 2014, and returned six years later, to the day, for dinner.
 The hotel, including its bistro has since been spruced up a tad, so if you’re after a boutique property in Galle Fort, then this gem is your top pick.
 The menu marries traditional Sri Lankan dishes, coconut curries included, with more modern plates including the most tender tuna I have ever tasted – locally fished.
+The crisped, sticky pork belly; grilled mahi mahi; and passion fruit pavlova are also well executed.
 I love the teeny tables overlooking Pedlar Street for roadside dining and people watching, but many prefer the magical setting of the courtyard overlooking the tiny pool.

-• Aqua Forte: Owned and operated by a trio of Italians including the chef, I ate at this restored Dutch colonial house twice on my recent visit.
-The ravioli carbonara and twist on vongole are two star dishes.
-Next door sits their Neapolitan pizzeria, Aqua Pizza, which I didn’t manage to squeeze in.
+- Aqua Forte: Owned and operated by a trio of Italians including the chef, I ate at this restored Dutch colonial house twice on my recent visit.
+Menu changes regularly.
+Whilst all pasta dishes are well executed, portions are on the small side.
+Next door sits their Neapolitan pizzeria, Aqua Pizza, which I didn’t manage to squeeze in – and they also operate a rooftop café nearby, Aqua Forno.
 You will notice that after Sri Lankan food, Italian cuisine is the most prolific on the island.

 Walk off all the eating with a sunset stroll around the fort perimeter where you will easily clock up 15,000+ steps.
 Just avoid weekends or public holidays when the crowds descend.